Sujit-Hegde/EarProbe/README.md

 EarProbe is a **hardware-software integrated healthcare solution** developed to assist ENT professionals in capturing, storing, and securely sharing ear examination images.
 The project combines a **custom-designed smartphone otoscope** with a modern web platform, enabling doctors to perform ear examinations, maintain patient records, and collaborate remotely for better diagnosis and treatment.

-This project was developed as a **Mini Project** for the Department of Electronics & Instrumentation Engineering, SJCE, JSS Science and Technology University.
-It integrates optical hardware with cloud-based software to provide an affordable and portable digital otoscopy solution. :contentReference[oaicite:1]{index=1}

 ---

 # Project Overview